-Picture this: you’re walking outside with your camera when you see this absolutely beautiful scene.
-You are thinking about how nice this picture will look on your wall and how you just have to photograph this.
+Picture this.
+You’re walking outside with your camera when you see this absolutely beautiful scene.
+You’re thinking about how nice this picture will look on your wall and how you just have to photograph it.
 There’s only one thing standing in your way: the scene has a lot of contrast, and there isn’t a fast way to get everything lighted properly.
-Do you choose to light the sky properly or the ground/shadows?
-If you would know how to make HDR images or high dynamic range images you would have to choose.
+Do you light the sky properly or the ground/shadows?
+If you knew how to make HDR images, you wouldn’t have to choose.

 What you will need:

-- A camera which enables you to change the settings manually – preferably a camera that can be set to capture bracketed photos automatically.
-It doesn’t have to be a reflex camera, any camera will do but you have to be able to change the settings.
-If you can’t change the settings but you can take photographs in RAW format that will also do as you will see later on in the article.
+- A camera that enables you to change the settings manually, preferably a camera that can be set to capture bracketed photos automatically.
+It doesn’t have to be a reflex camera; any camera will do, but you have to be able to change the settings.
+If you can’t change the settings but you can take photographs in RAW format that will also do, as you will see later on in the article.

 - A tripod.
 This allows you to take a couple of different photographs without messing up your frame or shot.